 That brings us to renting and driving in Morocco.
 We didn’t drive in Morocco, but you can rent and drive there.
 With buses and train connectivity to major cities and guided tours to deserts, we don’t think you need a car in Morocco.
 Leave it for the locals.

 Traveling from Spain to Morocco? – Use Moroccan Port

-Morocco is surrounded by Atlantic Ocean and the Mediterranean Sea.
+Morocco is surrounded by the Atlantic Ocean and the Mediterranean Sea.
 If you are traveling to southern Spain, you can add a day trip or travel to Morocco.

-Tangier is a popular port city in Morocco, and you can arrive to this city via ferry.
+Tangier is a popular port city in Morocco, and you can arrive in this city via ferry.
 This city is excellent as a base to explore the northern region of Morocco.
 Read: Things to do in Tangier